babblevoice/tino/README.md

 #### Template reuse

 Each content type may be mapped to one or more group identifiers by naming the content subdirectory not `type` but `identifier_1[:indentifier_n]:type`, e.g. content/feed:blog.
-Each such identifier can then be used in place of the type in a `.list` and/or `.item` template name in order that the given template is used once for each of the mapped types, e.g. feed.list.html for content files in content/feed:blog.
+Each such identifier can then be used in place of the type in a `.list`, `.page` and/or `.item` template name in order that the given template is used once for each of the mapped types, e.g. feed.list.html for content files in content/feed:blog.

 ##### Additional values